University of the Andes (Colombia): Campus

 Uniandes started academic activities in terrains rented from the Community of the Good Shepherd, a religious institution, and would continue to do so for around five years before buying the first plots of land, with a size of approximately 0.025 square kilometers.
 Included in the purchase were several buildings that were used by the religious community, such as a convent and a prison for women.
 Due to the low university population, the existing buildings were mostly restored and conditioned to provide adequate facilities for academic activities.

 The campus is largely made up of a mixture of renovated industrial and religious buildings and newly constructed facilities.
-The infrastructure covers 180,551 sq mt and includes approximately 116 classrooms, 219 laboratories, a central library, and five satellite libraries (specialized by areas), were more than 445,000 books are available for students.
+The infrastructure covers 180,551 sq mt and includes approximately 116 classrooms, 219 laboratories, a central library, and five satellite libraries (specialized by areas), where more than 445,000 books are available for students.
 It also has 26 computer rooms and six service units that hire out laptops, offering nearly 2,000 computers for student use (16.5 computers for each 100 students).
 As of 2017, there are 3,019 computers available for student use in the computer rooms.